Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

 The non-guaranteed side of a whole life illustration could be said to be “vapor on paper.”
-Today’s dividend is declared by the insurance company and applied to the illustration as today’s dividend rate copied and pasted indefinitely into future years.
+Today’s dividend is declared by the life insurance company and applied to the illustration as today’s dividend rate copied and pasted indefinitely into future years.

 But since next year’s dividend rate will be different from this year’s, and so will every year’s dividend afterward, the actual performance of a policy looking backward will not be exactly what you see on the non-guaranteed side of the illustration looking forward.

 The dividend rates overall generally follow the bond market.
-Today’s historically low interest rate environment has suppressed life insurance dividend rates to historic lows as well.
+Today’s historically low interest rate environment has suppressed whole life insurance policy dividend rates to historic lows as well.
 As interest rates rise, we anticipate future dividends to rise as well.
 This means that it’s highly likely your dividend performance in real life will be better than ones on paper if you’re looking at a new illustration today, when this article was published.

-When comparing illustrations between life insurance companies, you may notice that one has a higher current dividend rate.
+When comparing illustrations between whole life insurance companies, you may notice that one has a higher current dividend rate.
 That rate then is what gets projected out into the future.

 So, unfortunately, comparing expected performance isn’t as easy as making a line-by-line comparison of two different illustrations 30 years out the non-guaranteed cash value.

-Realistically, most of the major life insurance companies’ future dividend performance over the next, say 40 years, will be relatively equivalent.
+Realistically, most of the major whole life insurance companies’ future dividend performance over the next, say 40 years, will be relatively equivalent.
 That’s because Carrier A’s dividend may be higher than Carrier B’s this year, and they may alternate back and forth who has the leading rate several times over the coming decades.

-Dividend Application to Base vs. Paid Up Additions
+Dividend Application to Base vs. Paid-Up Additions

 For some of the illustrations I’ve seen, this is substantial.
-We’re talking like 10X as much dividends paid per dollar of base premium compared to dividends paid per dollar on paid up additions.
+We’re talking like 10X as much dividends paid per dollar of base premium compared to dividends paid per dollar on paid-up additions.

-So, if dividends rise over today’s levels in the future, and we expect they will, a policy with more base premium will tap into more dividends than one with a narrower slice of base premium and more paid up additions.
-That means that if you weighted a policy with only 10% base and 90% paid up additions rider, you could be jeopardizing your long-term performance, especially in a rising interest-rate-environment.
+So, if dividends rise over today’s levels in the future, and we expect they will, a policy with more base premium will tap into more dividends than one with a narrower slice of base premium and more paid-up additions.
+That means that if you weighted a policy with only 10% base and 90% paid-up additions rider, you could be jeopardizing your long-term performance, especially in a rising interest-rate-environment.